TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

 =============================

 :sql:`sorting`
-   This field is used manually sort records in the backend.
+   This field is used to manually sort records in the backend.
 In can be configured by :ref:`ctrl->sortby <ctrl-reference-sortby>`:

    .. include:: /CodeSnippets/Manual/Ctrl/Sorting.rst